aidyp/Alvaro-Germans/README.md

 * Solve one-word anagrams
 * Solve multi-word anagrams
-* Build a front end so I can do it sneaky-like.
+* Build a web front end so I can do it sneaky-like on my phone

 ## Intuition

-Any two anagrams can be compared in two sorting operations,
+Any two anagrams can be compared (slowly) in two sorting operations,

 ```
 acb -> abc